-Dave Pearson, Global Cloud Xchange ANZ managing director, says the company’s expansion across key data centres in Australia and New Zealand enhances its global network and cloud capabiities to meet the ever-increasing demand for global collaboration, the adoption of cloud, and opens up new markets for customers.
+Dave Pearson, Global Cloud Xchange ANZ managing director, says the company's expansion across key data centers in Australia and New Zealand enhances its global network and cloud capabiities to meet the ever-increasing demand for global collaboration, the adoption of cloud, and opens up new markets for customers.

 “ANZ based enterprises can now securely connect to our global network and access public cloud providers worldwide,” Pearson says.

 The availability of the AxonVX virtual exchange across all NextDC facilities was ‘an attractive additional feature' for GCX, opening up on-demand access to customers throughout Australia through the automated provisioning and flexible bandwidth available from the independent community of AxonVX network service providers.

 Craig Scroggie, NextDC chief executive, says the ability to access interconnection platforms like GCX's brings new value to data center operations and, when matched with the Axon virtual exhange, offers ‘seamless, on-demand network connectivity to a wide range of cloud and network providers'.